 There is strong evidence to suggest that aluminium is linked to the regression of the brain cells and it has been scientifically linked to the onset of dementia.
 Since aluminium is the third most abundant mineral in the world, it is commonly present in food items as well as a common active or inactive substance in medications.

 Oxidation is known to play a crucial role in the genesis of neurodegenerative diseases.
 Unfortunately, the brain is more susceptible to succumb to such changes as compared to other organs in our body.
 This is because neurotransmitters are auto-oxidized throughout our lifetime.
-Hence the anti-oxidative properties of berries not only slow the ageing process for the body, but they also slow down the ageing process of neurological pathways, hence delaying the decline of brain functions.
+Hence the anti-oxidative properties of berries not only slow the aging process for the body but also slow down the aging process of neurological pathways, hence delaying the decline of brain functions.

 The polyphenolic properties of berries activate natural antioxidant enzymes present in the brain cells and hence promote good brain health.

 Here are some of the most commonly found berries and their positive effect on brain health-

 Strawberries are known for their antioxidant properties, but are, in fact, one of the richest sources of flavonoids.
 They contain different derivatives of flavonol such as anthocyanins, tannins, catechin, quercetin, kaempferol.
 These are known to be the strongest contributors in bettering brain health and can prevent the onset of Alzheimer’s disease by about forty percent.

 Apart from these substances, they also contain high quantities of carotenoids, which help prevent all forms of cancer and protect the brain in the process.

 Strawberries also help counter age-induced deficits in the brain process, by countering the effects of aging such as providing calcium and invoking the release of dopamine- the ‘happy chemical’.
 This does wonder for the brain’s overall health.